Crews in California brace for more flooding as another atmospheric river approaches, bringing heavy rain and fierce winds - KTVZ

 But unlike with wildfires, residents could have less time to get away from mudslides.

-And preforming rescues in mudslides is no easy task — so it’s important for residents to follow evacuation orders if they’re issued, Malinowski said.
+And performing rescues in mudslides is no easy task — so it’s important for residents to obey evacuation orders, which aren’t made lightly, Malinowski said.

-“We don’t take it lightly.
-There’s a lot of focused effort that goes into calling those so we understand the gravity of asking people to voluntarily leave their homes, but it’s also weighed with the ability for us to rescue people, knowing that it’s going to be a very difficult — if not impossible — task to get through just tons of tons of dirt and debris where we just literally can’t make access,” Malinowski said.
+“We understand the gravity of asking people to voluntarily leave their homes, but it’s also weighed with the ability for us to rescue people, knowing that it’s going to be a very difficult — if not impossible — task to get through just tons of tons of dirt and debris where we just literally can’t make access,” Malinowski said.

 Up in the mountains, the concern was the heavy snow stranding people.